eclipsesource/tabris-js/doc/migration-guide.md

 ### Widget.background property

-Widget background setter now also accepts "ColorValue" and "LinearGradientValue" values and the getter will return instances of the "Color" and "LinearGradient" classes.
+Widget background setter now also accepts "ColorValue", "ImageValue", and "LinearGradientValue" values and the getter will return instances of the "Color", "Image" and "LinearGradient" classes.

+### Widget.backgroundImage property removed

+You can now set images directly on the `background` property.

 ### Font properties